edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

     "nbf":1660314677,
     "exp":1660401077
 }
-Wrote token to admin-jwt.txt:
+Token written to admin-jwt.txt: eyAiYWxnIjogIkVTMjU2IiwgInR5cCI6ICJKV1QiIH0.eyAiaXNzIjoiMSIsICJpYXQiOjE2NjAzMTQ2NzcsICJuYmYiOjE2NjAzMTQ2NzcsICJleHAiOjE2NjA0MDEwNzcgfQ.giBrf2UQjMRATBXZnJ-6B3dJQbeoVjfjlVhsjCtbjJBYBjJ8_qZW_s2YPZs3fWSpMWUVTX05Jsj1Xg4wnlQrGA
-eyAiYWxnIjogIkVTMjU2IiwgInR5cCI6ICJKV1QiIH0.eyAiaXNzIjoiMSIsICJpYXQiOjE2NjAzMTQ2NzcsICJuYmYiOjE2NjAzMTQ2NzcsICJleHAiOjE2NjA0MDEwNzcgfQ.giBrf2UQjMRATBXZnJ-6B3dJQbeoVjfjlVhsjCtbjJBYBjJ8_qZW_s2YPZs3fWSpMWUVTX05Jsj1Xg4wnlQrGA
 ```
 The token is printed and also written to `admin-jwt.txt`.
 We'll use this token in the next steps to access API Gateway securely.
-Note that the token is valid for a pre-defined period.
+Note that the token is valid for a pre-defined period (see `TTL` in the script).

 ### Setup defaults using a Gadget snap
 Setting up default options for snaps is possible with the gadget snap.